 Bounce light helps to fill in shadows, giving your product images more depth and dimension.
-This can be great for shooting jewelry, watches, knives and other shiny products.
+This can be great for shooting jewellery, watches, knives and other shiny products.

-The Sun – If the sun is out and shining brightly, try bouncing it off a nearby wall or ceiling onto your subject for great soft lighting effects.
+The Sun – If the sun is shining bright, try bouncing it off a nearby wall or ceiling onto your subject for soft lighting effects.
 This is a great way to warm up the cold blue/white natural sunlight that we get in the winter months here in Utah.

-Your Flash – As I mentioned before about using a flash as a main light source, we can also use it as a bounce source.
-If it’s not strong enough on
+Your Flash – As I mentioned before about using a flash as the main light source, we can also use it as a bounce source.

 Bounce Light Photography Make Sure The Bounce Surface Is Colour Correct

-If you are planning on using a flash for either of these, I would recommend using a flash diffuser or soft box.
-Doing this will soften up the flash and spread it over a larger area.
+If you are planning on using a flash for either of these, I recommend using a flash diffuser or soft box.
+This will soften up the flash and spread it over a larger area.

-Once you have mastered this technique and begin to see just how effective bounce flash is, I am sure that you will never look back again.A lot of photographers find bounce flash photography intimidating.
+Once you have mastered this technique, you’ll begin to see just how effective bounce flash is.

 This lighting technique works best when you want soft lighting and want to keep your subject away from direct sunlight.
 Keep reading for tips on how to use bounce flash photography effectively!